openstack/openstack-manuals/doc/install-guide/source/overview.rst

 -------------

-The optional Block Storage node contains the disks that the Block Storage service provisions for instances.
+The optional Block Storage node contains the disks that the Block Storage and Shared File System services provision for instances.

 For simplicity, service traffic between compute nodes and this node uses the management network.
 Production environments should implement